List of X-Men: The Animated Series and X-Men '97 characters: Villain teams

-Brotherhood of Evil Mutants
+Brotherhood of Mutants

-The Brotherhood of Evil Mutants in this series is based on the third incarnation of the team from the comic books.
+The Brotherhood of Mutants in this series is based on the third incarnation of the team from the comic books.
 The group is led by Mystique, with the Blob, Avalanche, and Pyro as members of the group, and Rogue being shown as a former member.
 The group is revealed to have been initially financed by the mutant Apocalypse though only Mystique knew this.
 Notably absent from the series was the Brotherhood member and Mystique's longtime lesbian lover Destiny who was a major member of the team in the comics.
 As such, major changes were made to the series' adaptation of the "Days of Future Past" storyline, in which Destiny played a major role during the climax of the story.